Our agents talk full-family approaches to engaging kids with disabilities and the value of intergenerational learning.

-Family Arts Campaign’s 2019 popular biennial conference brought together over 300 professionals from across the cultural and heritage sector for a day of debate, networking and inspiration.
+Family Arts Campaign’s 2019 popular annual conference brought together over 300 professionals from across the cultural and heritage sector for a day of debate, networking and inspiration.
 The Audience Agency was represented by Maya Sharma, Learning and Participation Consultant, and Margot Walker, Head of User Partnerships.
 We were there to share our expertise in developing family audiences but also to learn from all the exciting practice that is going on in the sector.

 Maya Sharma: The value of a whole family approach for children with multiple and complex needs